ga-curriculum/react-jukebox-front-end-lab/exercise/README.md

   - **CreateTrack** (route '/add-track')
   - **EditTrack** (route '/edit-track/:id')

 This lab offers you a chance to practice making design decisions based on user experience and functionality requirements.
-Whichever approach you choose, the key is to ensure that the application remains user-friendly and performs full crud functionality paired with the .
+Whichever approach you choose, the key is to ensure that the application remains user-friendly and performs full crud functionality paired with the Express API.